 Professional resume writers know that hiring managers rarely make risky bets on management- and executive-level hires.
 They typically look for candidates who’ve “been there and done that”.

-Faced with a deluge of applications, they weed out unsuitable candidates through a variety of tactics, but the first step is to usually disqualify those, whose resumes look, feel or smell “too junior”.
+Faced with a deluge of applications, they weed out unsuitable candidates through a variety of tactics.
+Still, the first step is to usually disqualify those whose resumes look, feel or smell “too junior”.

 This is where your choice of action verbs in your executive resume becomes critical.

 Action verbs shape at least 60% of your perceived seniority level.